 - Practice proper jump-and-shuffle technique for exiting energized equipment.
 Jump clear of the vehicle or equipment with your feet together.
 Do not touch the equipment and the ground at the same time, or you will become electricity's path to the ground and could be killed.
 Land with your feet together and shuffle at least 30 feet away with both feet close together and on the ground at all times.
+Shuffle by sliding your feet on the ground in a heel-to-toe motion.
+Do not allow any distance between your two feet, as this increases your risk of electrical shock.
 Do not run or take long steps; if your legs bridge two areas of the ground with different voltage, electricity could travel up one leg and down the other.
-(This is because electricity spreads out in the ground with decreasing voltage from the point of contact.) - Place signs around the room that read "electric meter," "downed wires," and "overhead lines" and have participants enter the room.
+(This is because electricity spreads out in the ground with decreasing voltage from the point of contact.) - Place signs around the room that read "electric meter," "downed wires" and "overhead lines," and have participants enter the room.
 Time how long it takes them to locate the infrastructure and respond appropriately. - Practice responding to a vehicle/pole incident where downed power lines are known or suspected.
 Emphasize that participants should not contact the vehicle or the power line.